cs161-staff/course-site-template/README.md

 Note that we are on Just the Docs v0.10.2, so those "New (v0.10.0)" tags are relevant to this repo.

+We have some custom front matter variables in this template:

+**`has_right_toc`**:
-The only custom front matter feature we have in this repo is `has_right_toc: true`, which toggles a table of contents on the right side of the page which is automatically generated based on the headings in the markdown file, and has scrollspy enabled.
-The Right TOC does not look good with deeply nested headings, so try to avoid going beyond `###` or `####`.
+- When `has_right_toc: true`, we render a table of contents on the right side of the page which is automatically generated based on the headings in the markdown file, and has scrollspy enabled.
+- When `has_right_toc` is any other value, we don't render that table of contents.
+- The Right TOC does not look good with deeply nested headings, so try to avoid going beyond `###` or `####`.

+**`hide_content`**:
+- When `hide_content: true`, we render the message "This page has not been released yet" and we do not render the contents of the page.
+- When `hide_content` is any other value, we render the page's content as usual.
+- This can be useful if, for example, you have a project spec that exists in your repo, but you don't want students to find the spec on the website yet.
+- Edit `_layouts/page.html` if you want to change what the message says.

 ### Templating